-Outcome: Infant DNA methylation at 50 CpGs
+Outcome: infant DNA methylation at 50 CpGs.
 The 50 SoC-associated ME loci on the 450k array identified using ENID methylation data (see above) were carried forward for use as candidates in the current analysis with 450k methylation data from 120 infants in the MDEG dataset, for which we had matching maternal plasma biomarker concentration data.

-DNA methylation beta values were adjusted for batch effects (25).
-CpG methylation across the 50 ME loci was highly correlated (Cronbach's α test reliability coefficient of 0.908).
-We therefore derived a univariate measure of ME methylation by converting methylation at each CpG into a z-score ((individual observation - CpG mean) / CpG standard deviation), and taking the mean of the methylation z-scores across all 50 CpGs as our primary outcome measure.
+DNA methylation $\beta$ values were adjusted for batch effects (25).
+CpG methylation across the 50 ME loci was highly correlated (Cronbach's $\alpha$ test reliability coefficient of 0.908).
+We therefore derived a univariate measure of ME methylation by converting methylation at each CpG into a z score [(individual observation - CpG mean)/CpG SD] and taking the mean of the methylation z scores across all 50 CpGs as our primary outcome measure.

-Exposure variables: nutritional biomarkers

-After removing variables demonstrating co-linearity, the final list of nutritional exposure variables was: folate, active B12, B2, choline, betaine, DMG, SAM:SAH, Hcy, methionine, PLP, and cysteine.
+Exposure variables: nutritional biomarkers.
+After removing variables demonstrating colinearity, the final list of nutritional exposure variables was: folate, active vitamin B-12, vitamin B-2, choline, betaine, DMG, SAM:SAH, Hcy, methionine, PLP, and cysteine.
 All nutritional biomarkers were treated as continuous variables.
-All biomarkers were log-transformed to improve normality, apart from SAM:SAH which was left untransformed, and standardised prior to analyses.
+All biomarkers were log-transformed to improve normality, apart from SAM:SAH, which was left untransformed, and standardized before analyses.

-In order to capture co-variation of the 1-carbon biomarkers we also conducted a principal components (PC) analysis.
+In order to capture covariation of the 1-carbon biomarkers, we also conducted a PC analysis.
 Four PCs had an eigenvalue >1 and underwent orthogonal varimax rotation.
-We generated individual PC scores based on these loadings and used the resulting four PC variables in subsequent regression analyses.
+We generated individual PC scores based on these loadings and used the resulting 4 PC variables in subsequent regression analyses.

-Baseline characteristics

-Since this study utilises a subsample of 120 mother-child pairs from the original sample (N=166) (23), we report the baseline characteristics again by season of conception.
-Means (for continuous, normal data) were compared using the Student's t-test; medians (of non-normal data) were compared using the Wilcoxon rank-sum test, and proportions were compared using a Chi-squared test or a Fisher's exact test (for categories with sparse data).
+Baseline characteristics.
+Because this study uses a subsample of 120 mother-child pairs from the original sample (n = 166) (23), we report the baseline characteristics again by SoC.
+Means (for continuous, normal data) were compared using Student's t test; medians (of nonnormal data) were compared using the Wilcoxon rank-sum test; and proportions were compared using a chi-squared test or Fisher exact test (for categories with sparse data).

-Associations between nutritional exposures and infant DNA methylation: crude analyses

-To validate the findings from the original MDEG study using this larger set of MEs we ran linear regression models to assess the crude association between maternal nutritional exposures and season of conception with infant mean methylation z-score.
-To assess the hypothesis that the profile of nutritional predictors might change between seasons we then included season as an interaction term in the association between the nutritional exposures and methylation, assessing the interaction using the likelihood ratio test.
+Associations between nutritional exposures and infant DNA methylation: crude analyses.
+To validate the findings from the original MDEG study using this larger set of MEs, we ran linear regression models to assess the crude association between maternal nutritional exposures and SoC with infant mean methylation z score.
+To assess the hypothesis that the profile of nutritional predictors might change between seasons, we then included season as an interaction term in the association between the nutritional exposures and methylation, assessing the interaction using the likelihood ratio test.

-Primary objective: Predictors of methylation by season of conception value >0.2 as the criterion for removal from the model.
-Each regression model was run twice; firstly, using the individual 1-carbon biomarkers as exposures ('biomarker model') and then secondly using the four principal components ('PC model').
+Primary objective: Predictors of methylation by SoC.
+Given that the interaction tests justified stratifying the data by SoC, we then explored the predictors of methylation in each season separately using multivariable linear regression.
+We used an automatic backward stepwise approach for variable selection, using a P value of >0.2 as the criterion for removal from the model.
+Each regression model was run twice; first, using the individual 1-carbon biomarkers as exposures ("biomarker model") and second using the 4 PCs model.